HomeBlogThe 2023 DoDI 6055.12 Update: Mandatory Hearing Protector Fit Testing for DoD Workers

 What the 2023 Update Changed

-Prior to Change 1, DoDI 6055.12 — like OSHA 1910.95 — required that hearing protectors provide adequate attenuation for the worker's actual noise exposure, based on NRR de-rating methods.
-Change 1 adds a direct measurement requirement for the highest-exposed workers: rather than estimating protection through NRR de-rating, workers with documented exposures above 95 dBA TWA must now be individually fit tested to confirm their specific device is delivering adequate protection.
+Prior to Change 1, DoDI 6055.12 — like OSHA 1910.95 — required hearing protectors to provide adequate attenuation based on NRR de-rating methods.
+Change 1 adds a direct measurement requirement for the highest-exposed workers: workers with documented exposures above 95 dBA TWA must now be individually fit tested to confirm their specific device delivers adequate protection.
+NRR-based estimation continues for workers below the 95 dBA TWA threshold.

 What PAR Fit Testing Is and How It Works

-• The worker dons their hearing protector as they normally would in their work environment
+• The worker dons their hearing protector as they normally would

-• The fit-testing system generates a calibrated sound field in the test space
+• The fit-testing system generates a calibrated sound field

 • If PAR is insufficient, the worker tries different devices or fitting approaches until adequate attenuation is confirmed